Bradley Wiggins: 2009: Tour de France breakthrough

 Wiggins moved back up to fourth, after finishing in second place in the time trial on stage 19, finishing in sixth place 42 seconds down on winner Contador.
 On stage 20 to Mont Ventoux, Wiggins was dropped by the yellow jersey group 1.4 km from the summit, finishing in tenth place and kept fourth overall, three seconds ahead of Fränk Schleck; he held that position in the final stage, equalling Robert Millar's highest ever finish by a British rider in the Tour.
 In October 2012, following the disqualification of Armstrong, who had originally placed third in the general classification, Wiggins was promoted to third place overall.
 This decision retroactively gave him the first podium finish by a British rider in Tour de France history.

-In September Wiggins won the national time trial championship in Buckinghamshire, and in September at the road world championships in Mendrisio, Switzerland, was on course for a bronze medal in the time trial, until a mechanical problem and a delay getting a replacement bike ended with him finishing in 21st place.
-In October he ended the season by winning the Herald Sun Tour in Victoria, Australia, after helping teammates for most of the race.
+In September, Wiggins won the national time trial championship in Buckinghamshire, and also in September at the road world championships in Mendrisio, Switzerland, was on course for a bronze medal in the time trial, until a mechanical problem and a delay getting a replacement bike ended with him finishing in 21st place.
+In October, he ended the season by winning the Herald Sun Tour in Victoria, Australia, after helping teammates for most of the race.
 He led the race after winning the time trial on stage five in Geelong, beating second-placed teammate Svein Tuft by fourteen seconds.